Pramsi/Can-t_tame_that_Python_Semester_Project/README.md

-# Semantic Analysis of Brexit Tweets
+# Sentiment Analysis of Brexit Tweets

 # Contributors
 ## Cant't tame that Python (Hannah Frank, Yvonne Gassner, Manuel Prammer)

 ## Description
-For our Semester Project for the lecture STML we want to train a model to predict the semantic of Tweets.
+For our Semester Project for the lecture STML we want to train a model to predict the sentiment of Tweets.
 The data we have are Tweets from accounts that openly stated their oppinion to the Brexit in their Bio.
-We want to get the overall semantic of each camp (Anti-Brexit or Pro-Brexit)
+We want to get the overall sentiment of each camp (Anti-Brexit or Pro-Brexit)

 ## About the dataset